 Frequently Asked Questions

 Our fees are calculated depending on your affordability.
 Unlike our competitors, we do not charge any upfront fees for the advice that we provide.
 However, we will charge a fee when your case is approved.
-This will be taken from your monthly contribution to your arrangement before it is given to your creditors.
-All fees are pre-agreed by your creditors and are fully transparent.

 We will not charge a fee if your case is not approved.